mr0ng/mixed-reality/mixed-reality-docs/mrlearning-base-ch6.md

 Step 1: Select the launch button (in the base scene it’s named "LaunchRoundButton").
 Drag the Lunar Module to the empty slot under "Touch End" in the inspector panel.
  ![Lesson6 Chapter5 Step1im](images/Lesson6_Chapter5_step1im.PNG)
 Step 2: Select the dropdown menu that says, "no function."
-Hover over "LaunchLunarModule" and select "StopThruster ()."
+Hover over "LaunchLunarModule" and select "StopThurster ()."
 This will control how much thrust the user wants to give to the Lunar Module.
  ![Lesson6 Chapter5 Step2im](images/Lesson6_Chapter5_step2im.PNG)
 Step 3: Under "ButtonPressed()", add the Lunar Module (click, hold, and drag) to the empty slot.